NLU

 • Always opt for quality over quantity.
 It's okay to start with a small data set and build it over time as you gather more high-quality examples.

 • Use examples from real-world conversations.
 This ensures that the data you use is realistic.
-It comes from things real contacts have said.
+It comes from utterancesClosed What a contact says or types. real contacts have made.

 • Remain flexible and willing to adjust intents and stories over time.
-As you review conversation data, you may discover that what you thought was two separate intents are really shades of the same, more general intent.
-Or you may find that an intent is too broad, and you must break it down into more distinct intents.
+As you review conversation data, you may discover that what you thought was two separate intents are really shades of a more general intent.
+Or you may find that an intent is too broad and you need to break it down into more specific intents.

 • Add new training examples only if they will help.

 • Do not add new training examples that are very similar to existing examples.
-If the bot correctly predicts the intent with a high confidence for an utterance, it doesn't help the bot to add additional similar examples.
+If the bot correctly predicts the intent with a high confidence for one utterance, it doesn't help the bot to add more examples that are very similar.

 • Do add more training examples of utterances the bot has previously predicted incorrectly or with low confidence.